days

 Graphic listing all the steps outlined in the text of this article.

-Create a Sleep Ritual
+Create A Sleep Ritual

 Most of us created a bedtime ritual for our children when they were young.
 My daughters’ bedtime routine included a bath and reading a story together before bedtime.
 We should be doing something similar for ourselves as adults.
 A consistent nighttime ritual (e.g., showering, reading a book, etc.) will signal your brain and body to begin slowing down for the night.
 Once you start your Sleep Ritual, use white noise, earplugs, or silence your cell phone to reduce disruptions.
 Even better, place your cell phone in another room to avoid temptation.